dthurston/p4.wingsthings.biz/README.md

 4. The user creates or edits the photo into a post card from a little birdie who was watching
 5. The user adds a note to tell whoever was naughty or nice what they did!
 6. The user can send as an email or postcard

+Usage of javascript:

+I'm using javascript to flip the card on v_postcard_index.php.
+The function flipCard() is called and it passes the id of the card to the jquery expression, which manipulates the div holding the front and the back of the card.